-Can You Legally Sunbathe Topless In North Dakota?
-Asking For A Friend.
+Can You Legally Sunbathe Topless Anywhere In North Dakota?

-Not exactly sunbathing weather in Bismarck today, (another 40 degree raw day) but the forecast looks promising late next week.
-Couple friends and myself were recently enjoying a cold beverage in the garage, and the topic of sunbathing topless came up.
+Ladies, you might be thinking of hitting the beach or sandbar this weekend and trying out that new summer bathing suit.
+A couple of friends and I were recently enjoying a cold beverage in the garage, and the topic of sunbathing topless came up.
 This is very common of course over in Europe, but not so much in America.
 Somebody asked if it's even legal in North Dakota?
-I had no idea, but it sounded like a fact finding mission to me.
+I had no idea, but it sounded like a fun fact-finding mission to me.

 Minnesota recently passed a law in 2020 where it's now legal for women to sunbathe topless.
 It's also legal in South Dakota.

 LOOK: The most famous actress born the same year as you